davidehringer/s3-cf-service-broker/README.md

 A Cloud Foundry Service Broker for Amazon S3 built using the [spring-boot-cf-service-broker](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker).

-The broker currently publishes a single service and plan for provisioning S3 buckets.
+The broker currently publishes a single service and at most 2 plans for provisioning S3 buckets.

 ## Design